-But the fact that steel studs are outnumbered 100 to 1 by good old-fashioned wood lumber should tell you something: working with steel is not as easy as it seems.
+But the fact that steel studs are outnumbered 100 to 1 by good old-fashioned wood framing lumber should tell you something: working with steel is not as easy as it seems.

 Benefits of Steel Studs

-- Durable: Metal studs are impervious to fire, termites, rot, splitting, and any other number of hazards which can affect any kind of organic-based building material--namely, wood.
+- Durable: Metal studs are impervious to fire, termites, rot, splitting, and any other number of hazards which can affect any kind of organic-based building material—namely, wood.

 - Predictable: Unlike wood, which can arrive warped, twisted, or bent, steel studs (unless damaged) always arrive perfectly straight.

-- Good for Problem Areas: Since they are impervious to moisture, steel studs work well in bathrooms and water-prone basements.
+- Good for problem areas: Since they are impervious to moisture, steel studs work well in bathrooms and water-prone basements.

 - Difficult to cut: Cutting steel studs is more difficult than cutting lumber.
 Pros usually use It is usually done a miter saw or circular saw equipped with a metal-cutting blade in conjunction with tin snips.